 Another way to explore snow-covered trails in the area is on a fat tire bike.
 This sport has grown in popularity over recent years, and in Ludington, cycling enthusiasts will find a number of trail systems to try.
 Enjoy scenic routes along M-116 dunes, or the wooded areas of Cartier Park, Ludington State Park or the Lake Michigan Recreation Area.
 Ludington is known for being a four season biking location!

 As snow blankets the landscape, engines are revving to take to the trails in Northern Michigan.
 Snowmobiling has become such a favorite pastime that Michigan has over 6,500 miles of snowmobile trails.

 In Ludington, you can navigate the frozen terrain from a number of locations.
 Local roadways will lead you along and through picturesque forests and ultimately connect you to groomed sections of trails in adjacent Manistee, Lake and Oceana counties.

 Ludington is home to a number of cozy bed & breakfasts that want you to feel pampered and comfortable.
 A number of special savings packages are offered throughout the season, so you can make your escape affordably.
 The accommodations are conveniently located near downtown Ludington, where you will find a great variety of shops and restaurants.

-Rekindle your childhood by taking a spin around an ice rink.
+Rekindle childhood memories by taking a spin around an ice rink.
 The West Shore Community Ice Arena has a regulation-sized rink open for skating lessons and public ice skating sessions.
-You could also check out the public poly rink in Downtown Ludington, where skating is available seven days a week in any weather.
-Ice skates can be borrowed for free at the Mason County District Library.
+Skates are available on site to rent.
+Be sure to call ahead for the current schedule.